ndziuba/EnterpriseAI-Project/README.md

 The only method that brought down the size of the model from 95mb to around 20mb was converting our model to a TFlite model but given the proprietary model architecture this change would have resulted in a lot of work adapting the pipeline and we did not consider it worth it in our case.

 ### api_load_test
 This notebook was used to get a feeling of how our API server handles load balancing and how it performs on longer sustained loads.
-As data, we randomly sampled 1/6th of our test dataset (overall accuracy 0.78) and scored a 0.48 accuracy on the sampled test data, but accuracy was not the focus in this experiment, as we already know how our model performs on the test dataset.
+As data, we randomly sampled 1/6th of our test dataset (overall accuracy 0.91) and scored a 0.74 accuracy on the sampled test data, but accuracy was not the focus in this experiment, as we already know how our model performs on the test dataset.
+The average inference time was 2.63 seconds per image request.

 ## Major challenges